Facebook image

 Day Twelve - Lyndhurst, New Forest Museum, Ashurst - Longdown & New Forest Wildlife Park

-Lyndhurst is often congested with traffic, but it is full of unique character and surrounded by the National Park - it is a great place to sample New Forest produce, purchase something made of wood by local craft people and to find out more about the local area.
-Just off the main car park is the New Forest Museum where you can find out more the forest history and management.
+Lyndhurst is often congested with traffic, but it is full of unique character and surrounded by the National Park.
+It is a great place to sample New Forest produce, purchase something made of wood by local craftspeople, and find out more about the local area.
+Just off the main car park is the New Forest Museum, where you can find out more about the forest's history and management.

-Heading onto Ashurst - there are two great attractions that are well worth a visit - Longdown activity farm - is ideal for children and has a changing places toilet, and New Forest Wildlife park - the one place in the fores where you can see Wild Boar and wolves - as well as deer, otters, foxes and badgers - it is a great opportunity to get close to some of the New Forest animals.
-My friend, Trevor popped in on the 23rd June and reported back that you did not need to book, there is a great one way system in place and he took these fantastic photos of the animals there.
+Heading onto Ashurst, there are two great attractions that are well worth a visit.
+Longdown Activity Farm is ideal for children and has a Changing Places toilet, and New Forest Wildlife Park is the one place in the forest where you can see wild boar and wolves, as well as deer, otters, foxes, and badgers.
+It is a great opportunity to get close to some of the New Forest animals.

 Day Thirteen (Wednesday)- Burley, Ringwood & Liberty's

-The village of Burley - this is a traditional New Forest village, where witches, smuggling and dragons all added to the character of the village.
-The car park is behind the Queen's Head pub and in the field beyond you can offer see New Forest Red Deer - so keep a look out.
-Burley has a great tea room -some local gifts shop and is home to New Forest Cider.
+The village of Burley - this is a traditional New Forest village, where witches, smuggling, and dragons all add to the character of the village.
+The car park is behind the Queen's Head pub, and in the field beyond, you can often see New Forest Red Deer - so keep a look out.
+Burley has a great tea room, some local gift shops, and is home to New Forest Cider.

-Travel on and on Wednesday's it is market day in Ringwood - it is a smaller market than Lymington, traditionally it was home to a large agricultural market and some of the building in Ringwood show the heritage of the area.
-Ringwood is home to Ringwood Brewery where you can have a brewery tour -(not wheelchair friendly) or sit in their courtyard and sample our more well known local beer.
-If you enjoy wildlife - The Liberty's Owl.
-Raptor and Reptile Centre is always worth a visit - they have regular flying sections, amazing photography days (advance booking required - but they even take the birds out into the New Forest)
+Travel on, and on Wednesdays, it is market day in Ringwood.
+It is a smaller market than Lymington, traditionally home to a large agricultural market, and some of the buildings in Ringwood show the heritage of the area.
+Ringwood is home to Ringwood Brewery, where you can have a brewery tour (not wheelchair friendly) or sit in their courtyard and sample our more well-known local beer.
+If you enjoy wildlife, the Liberty's Owl, Raptor, and Reptile Centre is always worth a visit.
+They have regular flying sessions and amazing photography days (advance booking required).

 Day Fourteen - Brockenhurst, Tall Tree Trail and Ober Water Walks and then onto the Deer Sanctuary

-The forest has so many places to explore - you can park in any of the forest car parks for free, and enjoy a picnic, look at the view, watch the animals gaze.
-Head off on foot and you will find lots of quiet spaces to enjoy.
+The forest has so many places to explore.
+You can park in any of the forest car parks for free and enjoy a picnic, look at the view, and watch the animals graze.
+Head off on foot, and you will find lots of quiet spaces to enjoy.

-As you travel through Brockenhurst then please stop off at the Bakehouse - this is Matt and I's favorite treat - they have lots of savory slices suitable for a picnic lunch, doughnuts, lardy cakes and more treats... there are also lots of other independent shops in the village including a traditional butchers and green grocers if you want to stop up on supplies and would prefer somewhere quiet to shop.
+As you travel through Brockenhurst, please stop off at the Bakehouse - this is Matt and my favorite treat.
+They have lots of savory slices suitable for a picnic lunch, doughnuts, lardy cakes, and more treats.
+There are also lots of other independent shops in the village, including a traditional butcher and greengrocer, if you want to stock up on supplies and would prefer somewhere quiet to shop.

-With your picnic packed I can recommend two local walks nearby - Ober Water Walk and the Tall Tree Trail - both are wheelchair accessible - the tree trail is closer to the road if you have children, but both have easier to follow markers and are diverse in character - so you could even do both.
+With your picnic packed, I can recommend two local walks nearby - Ober Water Walk and the Tall Tree Trail - both are wheelchair accessible.
+The tree trail is closer to the road if you have children, but both have easy-to-follow markers and are diverse in character, so you could even do both.
 I have parked you in the car parks that tend to have an ice cream van as well as toilets available.

-Continue on your way then through the Ornamental Drive (the road you are driving on) across the main road and up to the deer sanctuary - where wild deer are fed every afternoon in summer, and if you are lucky you will be able to spot them in the grazing fields.
+Continue on your way through the Ornamental Drive (the road you are driving on), across the main road, and up to the deer sanctuary, where wild deer are fed every afternoon in summer.
+If you are lucky, you will be able to spot them in the grazing fields.

 Day Fifteen - Moors Valley County Park

-You can easily spend a day in Moors Valley Country Park and only pay for parking - there are lots of signposted walks to explore, a tree top trail, a fantastic play trail for children, two fantastic play parks. a mini railway, fishing lakes and various paid attractions too including Go-Ape, Bike Hire and Segway, there is something for everyone - a regular program of events and a great place to purchase lunch.
+You can easily spend a day in Moors Valley Country Park and only pay for parking.
+There are lots of signposted walks to explore, a tree-top trail, a fantastic play trail for children, and two fantastic play parks.
+There's a mini railway, fishing lakes, and various paid attractions too, including Go-Ape, bike hire, and Segway and more..
+There is something for everyone - a regular program of events and a great place to purchase lunch.

 Day Sixteen - Hurst Castle

-This has to be Matt and I's favorite castle.
+This has to be Matt's and my favorite castle.
 It belongs to English Heritage and it is down the end of a really long shingle bank.
-When our children were small and into scouting we were challenge to take one of the leaders to the castle - he is wheelchair bound and with a variety of ropes we got him there and the castle was accessible... but unless you have a really strong willing team of helpers or a really robust off road wheelchair than can cope with lose gravel - it is a challenge to get too, and sadly in the winter of 2021 one of the wall suffered severe storm damage and collapsed.
-There are frequent ferries from Keyhaven and it is a lovely journey up the river to the castle - but you need to be able to climb into the boat.
-It is well worth the effort... with small family groups in the smaller ferries you sometimes get the chance to drive the boat on request.
-Once there the castle (subject to reopening) has a basic tea room and toilet - and there are lots and lots of rooms and spaces to explore... fantastic place for children as their imaginations can go wild, and one of the best places to view the yachts passing through the Solent.
-If we have visitors coming from afar, we aways recommend it as it dates back to Henry VIII and is steeped in timeless history!
-The inside of the castle is currently closed due to a collapse earlier in the year.
+There are frequent ferries from Keyhaven, and it is a lovely journey up the river to the castle.
+However, you need to be able to climb into the boat, so it is not accesible to everyone.
+It is well worth the effort.
+With small family groups in the smaller ferries, you sometimes get the chance to drive the boat on request.
+Once there, the castle (subject to reopening) has a basic tea room and toilet, and there are lots and lots of rooms and spaces to explore.
+It is a fantastic place for children as their imaginations can go wild, and one of the best places to view the yachts passing through the Solent.
+If we have visitors coming from afar, we always recommend it as it dates back to Henry VIII and is steeped in timeless history!

 And Still to Explore